• Skip to main content

 Anyone who’s had jury duty has surely been captivated by the person who sits at the front of the courtroom taking down the verbatim record of the trial proceedings.
 We call that person a court reporter or court stenographer.
 The skill these highly trained professionals use is known as machine shorthand, or the method of using a stenotype to convert the spoken word into an abbreviated language that can later be converted back into English.
 This method allows information to be easily archived and later translated for readback or publication.
 This skill is also used for broadcast captioning or realtime translation services for the deaf and hearing impaired—also known as Communication Access Realtime Translation (CART).

-Court reporters are keeps of the official record because they provide an impartial role within the legal process whether that be as deposition reporters during the discovery phase of litigation or providing trial transcripts for appeal.
+Court reporters are keepers of the official record because they provide an impartial role within the legal process whether that be as deposition reporters during the discovery phase of civil litigation or providing trial transcripts for criminal appeal.
 While the term “court reporter” is used universally to describe all of the aforementioned occupations, you may find these professionals on the Congressional floor or at a news press conference.

 According to Stenograph, the industry leader in court reporting products, “Miles Bartholomew invented the first successful shorthand machine in 1877.
 Improvements were later made to the machine and patents were obtained for it in 1879 and 1884.
 It was manufactured by Bartholomew’s company, the United States Stenograph Corporation of East St. Louis, Illinois, and was used as late as 1937 by official reporters.
 The ten keys could be depressed one at a time (a letter at a stroke) to create a series of dots and dashes, much like Morse code.”